-The Annual Meeting of Opus International Consultants shareholder’s was held today in Wellington.
-At the meeting Opus Chairman, Kerry McDonald and Managing Director, David Prentice presented their respective reports on the past year.
+The Annual Meeting of Opus International Consultants shareholder’s was held today in Auckland.